-As the days pass following the shocking, sudden suicide of Soundgarden frontman Chris Cornell, the tributes continue to roll in as friends from every corner of the rock pantheon seek to find ways to remember Cornell and honor his legacy in the only way they know how: music.
-From Megadeth to Stone Sour, the weekend was filled with musical elegies to the late rock legend, including one from perhaps one of rock’s most iconic voices as Aerosmith took to the stage Saturday night for a tribute of their own, frontman Steven Tyler kicking things off with a moment of silence highlighted by large photos of Cornell gracing the screens behind him as strains of Soundgarden’s “Black Hole Sun” could be heard over the PA.
+As the months pass following the shocking, sudden suicide of Soundgarden frontman Chris Cornell, the tributes continue to roll in as friends from every corner of the rock pantheon seek to find ways to remember Cornell and honor his legacy in the only way they know how: music.
+From Megadeth to Stone Sour, the weekend following his death was filled with musical elegies to the late rock legend, including one from perhaps one of rock’s most iconic voices as Aerosmith took to the stage for a tribute of their own, frontman Steven Tyler kicking things off with a moment of silence highlighted by large photos of Cornell gracing the screens behind him as strains of Soundgarden’s “Black Hole Sun” could be heard over the PA.

 Fun Fact: Written by lead singer Steven Tyler, “Dream On” was Aerosmith’s first major hit and became a classic rock radio staple.